 A Handswitch allows local electric control at the actuator.
 In either of the STOP positions, the motor is blocked from running.
-In the RETRACT or EXTEND positions, the motor runs to move the output shaft in the corresponding direction.
+In the RETRACT or EXTEND positions, the motor runs to move the output direction.
 When moving the output shaft using the Handswitch, the motor will stop when the over-travel limit switches are reached.